-Located in North Charleston, SC, the Battery Park Pedestrian Bridge will be the primary feature connecting Riverfront Park with future development on the northside of Noisette Creek.
+Located in North Charleston, SC, the Noisette Creek Pedestrian Bridge will be the primary feature connecting Riverfront Park with future development on the northside of the creek.
 Designed to be a destination of Chicora Park, the 800-linear foot curvilinear bridge will include an event venue space over the creek that will include seat walls, a shade structure, and landscaping.
 The bridge will feature two 55-foot tall iconic steel arches spanning 230 feet.
 Thomas & Hutton provided bridge design, structural engineering, landscape architecture, permitting, surveying, and construction phase services.

 Thomas & Hutton assisted with the master planning of the surrounding areas, followed by concept development for the bridge.
 The development stage involved various meetings with stakeholders, obtaining opinions and input on constructability and cost estimates through permitting and design, with the assistance of the marine contractor and applicable subconsultants.
 Cost estimates were completed with a full schedule, ensuring the budget and schedule expectations were accurate.